The Seasonal Prophets

 Paul uses the term “sorcerers” in the same context in which he compares deceivers with the Egyptian soothsayers who withstood Moses – “Jannes and Jambres.”
 Having “itching ears," many Christians are now "heaping up to themselves teachers after their own lusts.
 They will turn away their ears from the truth and turn aside to fables.”

-The irony is that many Christian practitioners of divination whine constantly about “spirits of witchcraft and Jezebel,” yet they then engage in sorcery, astrology, numerology, and calendrical calculations.
-And Paul warned us that two things must precede the “Day of the Lord,” namely, the “apostasy” and the “Man of Lawlessness.”
-Clearly, the first is upon us already.
-Perhaps the second is not far behind.
+Paul warned that two things must precede the “Day of the Lord,” namely, the “apostasy” and the “Man of Lawlessness.”
+Clearly, the first is upon us even now.
+Perhaps the second is not far behind, and he will appear in the Sanctuary of God, namely, the Church.